-He is married to Kaye and they have three adult children and three grandchildren.
+He is married to Kaye and they have three adult children and four grandchildren.

 Chris was appointed a trustee in July 2018.
 A lawyer by trade, he is a partner in a New Plymouth law firm with a particular focus on property, trust and commercial law.
 Before practising as a lawyer, he worked in a range of policy and advisory roles in the public sector, both at the Treasury and the Ministry of Social Development.

 As well as his role on the Trust, he is a trustee on a range of other charitable trusts.